ForestPearson/CS-410-510-ComputerVisionProject/README.md

 # CS-410-510-ComputerVisionProject
 Work done on keypoint detection benchmarking accross multiple methodologies within the field of computer vision.
-This includes models that make use of NVIDIA CUDA cores as well as depreciated versions of python. to access.
+This includes models that make use of machine learning and NVIDIA CUDA cores, as well as depreciated versions of python to access public builds.

 # Models observed
 - Scale-invariant feature transform (SIFT)